 A heavy-producing grafted apple tree.
 Arkansas Black originated in the mid-1800S in Benton County, Arkansas.
 The Arkansas Black apple from my farm will give you a tree with great disease resistance.
 Also, an abundance of apples will be produced at a very young age.
 During years with high insect pressure, the Arkansas Black apple is one you can count on to give you plenty of good-tasting apples!
 This tree will begin dropping in late October and continue through November in the NorthEast.
 Hardiness zones 5-8

 This grafted apple tree is productive producing annually.
 The Enterprise apple tree has excellent disease resistance, ripens at a perfect time during October, and continues dropping into the month of November.
 Enterprise apple is a fast growing tree with excellent disease resistance making this a great apple tree to plant for deer.
 Hardiness zones 4-8

 This late deer grafted apple tree is one of the latest ripening apples.
 Gold Rush apples ripen in late October through mid-November, yet hang well and won’t be dropping much until you receive a hard freeze.
 The start of dropping typically occurs in late November through the first weeks of December.
 This tree has average disease resistance, is scab immune, and is susceptible to cedar apple rust on the leaves.
 Gold Rush produces abundant crops of quality, excellent tasting apples!
 Hardiness zones 5-8

 This heavy annual producing grafted apple is really gaining popularity and living up to the recent hype!
 With its “Southern Roots”, many people would think that the Yates apple isn’t a good Northern apple.
 This tree is thriving well in temperatures down to -25 degrees, making this a solid zone 5 apple.
-The Yates apple tree is a heavy annual producer with great taste and is very resistant to common apple tree diseases.
-This tree has a great drop time of October, November, and in some years continuing well into December.
+The Yates apple tree is a heavy annual producer with great taste. this late season apple tree is very resistant to common apple tree diseases.
+This tree has a great drop time of October, November, and continuing well into December.
 Hardiness zones 5-8